TechByAndroda/HIDHopper_ADB/README.md

 HIDHopper ADB is a modified (forked) version of adbuino and QuokkADB.
 It is a Raspberry Pi Pico based hardware device which converts USB keyboard and mouse inputs to the Apple Desktop Bus (ADB) standard.

+# The Name
+HIDHopper comes from the USB "HID" standard, for Human Interface Device.
+Hopper just sounded right after HID.

+# Picture
 ![HIDHopper_ADB Hardware Image](images/HIDHopper_Front_WithHat.jpg)

 # Usage